Introduction

 A great way to protect your investment and help prevent the concrete pavers from eroding and changing colors is to seal them with a deep penetrating sealer.

 Not only protection, it can help the sand in the joints to stay in place.
-That is not the main concern here thought and sand is cheap to add anyway.
+That is not the main concern here though, and sand is cheap to add anyway.

 There are two types of sealers for pavers.
 There are film-forming ones and non-film-forming ones.
-Don’t let it fool you thought, there is more under the surface.
+Don’t let it fool you though, there is more under the surface.

 Film-forming sealers offer that glossy surface while non-film-forming ones look like the matte finish.
 The glossy surface is good in the sense that it’s easier to see when the time to seal it again is coming.
 Matte surface lasts a little bit longer.

-There is also solvent-based, water-based, acrylic, etc. kind of sealers so you might have to ask a professional opinion on what to use.
+There is also solvent-based, water-based, acrylic, etc., kinds of sealers, so you might have to ask for a professional opinion on what to use.
 If you know your ground is wet, it’s good that the sealer can let some moisture through.
-Acrylics are really UV resistant on the other hand so as you see, there are a lot of options when it comes to sealers.
+Acrylics are really UV resistant on the other hand; so as you see, there are a lot of options when it comes to sealers.

 Quality commercial-grade sealers are designed to protect concrete pavers from the elements and guard them against erosion, oils, organic matter, and anything else that gets spilled and causes staining.
 The sealing of concrete pavers preserves the natural color and beauty for many years.